 Of course, the first time that Huarte got the ball, he flubbed the handoff to Bellino who promptly fumbled it.
 One can imagine how loudly Sullivan must have groaned at that moment.

-Nevertheless, for the first three years that I saw them play at Fenway Park, the Patriots were one of the two or three most respected AFL franchises.
-From my vantage point, they were probably the best team in the league in 1966 until they were derailed on the way to a championship by Joe Namath and the Jets on the last game of the season at Shea Stadium.
+Nevertheless, for the first three years that I saw them play in Boston, the Patriots were one of the two or three most respected AFL franchises.
+In retrospect, they were probably the best team in the league in 1966 until they were derailed on the way to a championship by Joe Namath and the Jets on the last game of the season at Shea Stadium.
 “Broadway Joe” later admitted that he played that important game in a drunken stupor, a pre-Suzy Kobler moment for the legendary quarterback.
 If Namath had been sober for that game, the Pats might well have gone to the first Super Bowl.
 Instead, it was the Kansas City Chiefs who represented the AFL against Vince Lombardi and the mighty Green Bay Packers of the NFL.
 Once again, the Pats were merely a footnote in history.

-In an AFL contest between the Patriots and the young Cincinnati Bengals in December 1968, the city of Boston would host its last professional football game.
+That December, in a contest between the Pats and the then-expansion Cincinnati Bengals, the city of Boston would host its last professional football game on December 20, 1968.
 At the end of that season, the Red Sox unceremoniously kicked the Pats out of their Back Bay perch.
 The rumor was that Tom Yawkey had had enough of Billy Sullivan’s shenanigans, but the public explanation was that the Red Sox field was getting too torn up as a result of some “challenging autumnal usage.”

 By that time, we could only shake our heads.
-After all, despite the fact that the team had played pretty well over the previous five years, the rinky-dink element that had always defined the financially-challenged owner of the Patriots, invariably worked its way down – with unexpected consequences – no matter who was representing the organization on the field.
-As the Pats entered a period of unswerving ineptitude that would come to define them, humiliation and embarrassment would ultimately form the emotional bookends for all Patriots fans at the time.
+After all, despite the fact that the team had played pretty well over the previous five years, the bush-league element that had always defined the financially-challenged owner of the Patriots invariably worked its way down, with unexpected consequences, no matter who was representing the organization on the field.
+As the Pats entered a period of unswerving ineptitude that would come to define them, humiliation and embarrassment would then form the emotional bookends for all Patriots fans.

 He should have brought an electrician instead.